 Thank you very much for your interest in doing serious Zen training at the Zen Center Regensburg e.V.

-Otherwise you can find the Registration Form at the bottom of the page.
+Please read the information FIRST before applying at the bottom of the page.

 This letter describes some of the conditions that we maintain in order to make a strong and focused atmosphere for doing deep, authentic meditation practice.